LogtalkDotOrg/logtalk3/INSTALL.md

 install Logtalk in any user accessible location.
 Whenever possible, it is recommended that Logtalk be installed by a user with administrative rights, as described below.
-This leads to a setup where each Logtalk user may freely try and modify the provided examples, library, and tool files with the option of, at any time, restoring the files to its original state by simply running one of the provided scripts.
+This leads to a setup where each Logtalk user may freely run and modify the provided examples, library, and tool files with the option of, at any time, restoring the files to its original state by simply running one of the provided scripts.

 * Using the sources or git clone directory

-In this case, there is no installation procedure other than uncompressing the sources (or cloning the git repository) into a convenient directory.
+In this case, there is no installation procedure other than decompressing the sources (or cloning the git repository) into a convenient directory.
 Simply skip to the section below on setting the Logtalk environment variables and use the directory full path as the value for both the `LOGTALKHOME` and